 Some will say that “the VC model is broken.”
 This is partially because the model is applied to too many tech startups where the economics won’t work, especially for the entrepreneur.
 Most tech startups and their entrepreneurs would be better served by bootstrapping.
 Plus, it has many advantages, like:

 - Financial.
 Bigger piece of a small pie often makes more financial sense.
 And, sometimes those pies aren’t so small.
 Of VC-backed startups, founders collectively own 15% of the company at the time of IPO.
 That percentage is much higher for bootstrapped founders.
 Plus, there isn’t the same pressure to have an IPO for institutional investor liquidity and these founders avoid the hard reality of liquidation preferences when early lofty valuations don’t match acquisition prices.
 (More here!
 This could be an entirely different post.)

 - Focus.
 Investors can bring many benefits beyond money.
 But, they also require time and focus — at the expense of your customers and employees.

 - Direction.
 What do you want to do?
-Do you want to be higher profile and grow faster or would you have more control to shape the destiny of your creation?
+Do you want to be high profile and grow faster or would you have more control to shape the destiny of your creation?
 Either way is fine.
-Just make the choice deliberately because your financing choice will dictate it.
+Just make the choice deliberately because your financing choice will dictate your path.
 And, if that direction is inconsistent with your vision, you will lose.

 VC can make sense.
 But, it is not the only game in town.
 Its important to do what makes sense for your business and, most importantly, for you.
 Also, the required discipline around bootstrapping makes for great businesses.
 And, great businesses attract incredible employees, customers and even investors.
 They all want the same thing.

 In the end, VC or ALT VC depends on what you want to do.
-Both paths can great businesses but can have very different outcomes for the entrepreneur.
+Both paths can lead to great businesses but can have very different outcomes for the entrepreneur.

 To VC, or ALT VC?
 This is the question.
 Easy to ask.
 Hard to answer.